 The powder room gallery [PR] activates the spirits of Chicago, Duchamp, Manzoni and Sherrie Levine’s bathroom works by showing conceptual art based on detritus, found art and refuse, and works that use the bathroom as stage.

-It’s an artist-run independent project space, part lemonade made with life’s lemons, part institutional critique, part suburban intervention, part resistance, part the director’s own idiosycrasies and sensibilities.
+A: It’s an artist-run independent project space, part lemonade made with life’s lemons, part institutional critique, part suburban intervention, part resistance.

-It came out of a need to re-imagine (and dethrone) the idea of the museum to make an artist-run, independent, neighborhood-friendly micro-museum (which the director understands as a kind of oxymoron), including art events.
-It is sufficient for the time being.
+A: UMM came out of a need to re-imagine (and dethrone) the idea of the museum to make an artist-run, independent space embedded in the neighborhood, one that becomes visible through iterations.